cheapsk9/progress-docs/classes/Section.md

 Tab: Dictionary [Read Only]
 The tab that this section belongs to.
-> [!IMPORTANT]
-> This member is read-only, and can not be changed or written to.

 Title: string [Read Only]
 The title text of this section.
-> [!IMPORTANT]
-> This member is read-only, and can not be changed or written to.
 ## 🚀 Methods

-CreateElement (name : string, configTable : Dictionary) Creates an element to be displayed or interacted with in this section.
+CreateElement (name : string, configTable : Dictionary) : Dictionary
+Creates an element to be displayed or interacted with in this section.

 SetPage (page : Dictionary) : void
 Sets which page this section belongs to.

-SetTitle (label : Dictionary) : void
+SetTitle (text : string) : void
 Sets the title displayed on the section.